mxclip/mxclip/README.md

 - `TriggerDetector`: Detection of keywords, repeated phrases, and chat activity spikes
 - `ConfigLoader`: Management of user-specific configurations
 - `ClipsOrganizer`: Organization of clips with consistent naming and metadata
+- `KimiAudioProcessor`: Advanced audio processing and understanding with Kimi-Audio (NEW)
+- `ClipSuggester`: Smart clip suggestions based on content relevance (NEW)
+- `StreamResolver`: Resolution of platform URLs to direct stream URLs (NEW)
+- `LiveRecordingService`: Recording from streaming platforms (NEW)

 ## Installation